ekartashov/roo-conport-modes/docs/frameworks/kse-architecture.md

 ## Overview

-The Knowledge Synthesis Engine (KSE) is a critical component in Phase 4 of the ConPort system, responsible for dynamically combining, contextualizing, and synthesizing knowledge fragments across multiple sources into coherent, unified knowledge representations.
+The Knowledge Synthesis Engine (KSE) is a critical component of the ConPort system, responsible for dynamically combining, contextualizing, and synthesizing knowledge fragments across multiple sources into coherent, unified knowledge representations.
 KSE serves as the intelligence layer that transforms isolated information artifacts into interconnected, meaningful knowledge.

 ## Purpose & Goals